-Non-calculus-based physics cannot be used to meet the requirements of the common core unless previously approved by the Director of Undergraduate Studies or the Chair.
+Non-calculus-based physics cannot be used to meet the requirements of the common core unless previously approved by the departmental Exceptions Committee or academic advisor.

-Students must also complete the requirements from one of the following tracks: Standard; Analytical/Physical Chemistry; Biochemical/Medicinal Chemistry; or Synthetic Chemistry.
-Students are limited to only delcaring one track.
+Students must also complete the requirements from one of the following tracks: Standard; Analytical/Physical Chemistry; Biochemical/Synthetic Medicinal Chemistry.
+Students are limited to only declaring one track.